Improving Dialogue Breakdown Detection with Semi-Supervised Learning: Data

 \section{Data}

-Little public data exists for the task of dialogue breakdown detection, so we perform all experiments on the dataset distributed with the Dialogue Breakdown Detection Challenge (DBDC) \citep{higashinaka-etal-2016-dialogue} English shared task.
+Little public data exists for the task of dialogue breakdown detection, so we perform all experiments on the dataset distributed with the Dialogue Breakdown Detection Challenge (DBDC) \citep{higashinaka-etal-2016-dialogue, higashinaka2020overview} English shared task.
 This dataset consists of 411 English language dialogues between human users and conversational agents, each containing 10-20 utterances.
-Since we predict breakdown only on agent dialogues, we have approximately 2,000 training examples, and a similar number of validation examples.
-For all experiments we use the provided train/valid/test splits.
+Since we predict breakdown only on agent dialogues, we have approximately 2,000 training examples, and a similar number of provided test examples.
+We set aside 200 of these training examples as a validation set.

 \textbf{Breakdown Labels} Each agent utterance is labelled by 15 third-party annotators with the labels No Breakdown (NB) indicating no breakdown in the conversation, Some Breakdown (SB) indicating noticeable breakdown in the dialogue, and Breakdown (B) indicating total breakdown in the dialogue.
 Systems are tasked with predicting both the majority voted label as well as the matching the annotator label distribution.
 The distribution of majority assigned labels in the training set is 56.8\% breakdown, 3.6\% some breakdown, and 39.6\% no breakdown.